Ozone: With alkenes and alkynes

 Alkenes can be oxidatively cleaved by ozone, in a process called ozonolysis, giving alcohols, aldehydes, ketones, and carboxylic acids, depending on the second step of the workup.

 Ozone can also cleave alkynes to form an acid anhydride or diketone product.
 If the reaction is performed in the presence of water, the anhydride hydrolyzes to give two carboxylic acids.

-Usually ozonolysis is carried out in a solution of dichloromethane, at a temperature of −78 °C. After a sequence of cleavage and rearrangement, an organic ozonide is formed.
-With reductive workup (e.g. zinc in acetic acid or dimethyl sulphide), ketones and aldehydes will be formed, with oxidative workup (e.g. aqueous or alcoholic hydrogen peroxide), carboxylic acids will be formed.
+Usually ozonolysis is carried out in a solution of dichloromethane, at a temperature of −78 °C. After a sequence of cleavage and rearrangement, an organic ozonide (1,2,4-trioxolane) is formed.
+With reductive workup (e.g. zinc in acetic acid or dimethyl sulfide), ketones and aldehydes will be formed, with oxidative workup (e.g. aqueous or alcoholic hydrogen peroxide), carboxylic acids will be formed.

 Other substrates

 All three atoms of ozone may also react, as in the reaction of tin(II) chloride with hydrochloric acid and ozone: